 Mind mapping has an organizational function that focuses on one core element.
 For example, consider if you're trying to remember your itinerary for an upcoming trip:

 Place your destination at the center of your mental map.

 That main city would then branch out into another key element, such as museums.

 From the "museum" branch, a list of the three museums you plan to visit would emerge.

 Mind mapping organizes a series of thoughts, focusing on one central point that branches out into smaller segments.

 Yes, the brain is a magnificent organ.
-Its wonders, quite literally, never cease.
-It's related to every part of your body and never stops working.
-As if that's not impressive enough, it's quite a treat to know that it's possible to increase its health and spark higher levels of functioning.
+Its wonders, quite literally, never cease, and it never stops working.
+It's quite a treat to know you can increase its health and spark higher levels of functioning.

-So many things are out of our control, but taking control of the health of your brain is within reach.
+So many things are out of your control, but taking control of your brain health is within reach.
 Just a few simple activities like swapping kale chips for kettle chips, taking morning walks, and engaging in brain games will improve your ability to remember state capitals or where you left your keys.
 If you'd like to retain important grammar concepts you've learned over the years, check out these grammar games.